 Vitamin B-2 deficiency, also called the riboflavin deficiency, can lead to severely dry skin, especially around your mouth.
 According to Linus Pauling Institute, which is a nutrition-related research institute at the Oregon State University, vitamin B-2, is a water-soluble B vitamin which is an integral component of coenzymes flavin adenine dinucleotide and flavin mononucleotide.

-Dry skin around nose and eyebrows
+Dry skin on Nose Crease and eyebrows

 Most of the people will have it at some point in our lives.
 Seborrheic dermatitis makes its debut in winter.
 It normally starts as the dry white flakes in eyebrows and might then spread to skin that is between your brows.
 Around the nose you can then develop itchy red skin having a greasy scale.
 This lovely appearance normally progresses down the crease running along the sides of lips and onto your chin.
 Your skin might have a dry scalyness on your nose and the cheeks.